 On review of the financial statements, it has been noted that the school has been collecting caution money from the students.
-But only principal amount is being refunded to the students at the time of his/ her leaving from the school which is not in accordance with the clause 18 of the order dated 11.2.2009 and clause 3 of the Public Noted dated 04.05.1997.
+But only principal amount is being refunded to the students at the time of his/her leaving from the school which is not in accordance with the clause 18 of the order dated 11.2.2009 and clause 3 of the Public Noted dated 04.05.1997.
 The school is hereby directed to comply with the above-mentioned provisions with respect to caution money collected from the student.
-Further, the amount refundable of INR 9,87,313 as on 31.03.2018 as reported in the audited Financial Statements has been considered while deriving the fund position of the school.
-[Calculated Fund Position of the school has been provided at the latter part of this report.]
+Further, the amount refundable of INR 11,70,313 as on 31.03.2019 as reported in the audited Financial Statements has been considered while deriving the fund position of the school.

-The school is not complying with the DOE Order No.F.DE.15/Act-I/08155/2013/5506-5518 dated 5.
-04-06-2012 as well as condition specified in the land allotment letter which require to provide 25% reservation to children belonging to EWS category.
+5. The school is not complying with the DOE Order No.F.DE.15/Act-I/08155/2013/5506-5518 dated 04-06-2012 as well as condition specified in the land allotment letter which require to provide 25% reservation to children belonging to EWS category.
 Since the school is not complying with the aforesaid order therefore, concerned DDE District is directed to look in the matter.
 The admission allowed under EWS category during the FY 2016-17, FY 2017-18 and FY 2018-19 is as under: